Skip to content

 Fruit

-The Four Best Fruit for Hormone Balance
+The Four Best Fruits for Hormone Balance

 Blueberries

 The phytonutrients contained in blueberries include anthocyanins, malvidins, delphinidins, pelargonidins, cyanidins, peonidins, caffeic acids, ferulic acids, coumaric acids, gallic acids, procatchuic acids, kaempferol, quercetin, myricetin, pterostilbene, and resveratrol.
 What does that mean to you?
-It means that blueberries are full of plant-based nutrients that prevent disease, reduce abdominal fat, reduce cholesterol and triglyceride levels, prevent hypertension, reduce signs of aging, protect your brain from environmental toxins, reduce the frequency and severity of allergies, are anti-inflammatory and increase the production of the mood-lifting neurotransmitter dopamine.
+It implies that blueberries are full of plant-based nutrients that prevent disease, reduce abdominal fat, reduce cholesterol and triglyceride levels, prevent hypertension, reduce signs of aging, protect your brain from environmental toxins, reduce the frequency and severity of allergies, are anti-inflammatory and increases the production of the mood-lifting neurotransmitter dopamine.

 Strawberries

-Fun fact: Did you know that strawberries are the only fruit with its seeds on the outside?
+Fun fact: Did you know that strawberries are the only fruit with seeds on the outside?
 Similar to blueberries, strawberries may be undervalued as a superfood for hormone-balancing.
-But a 6-week dietary intervention with 333 mg of polyphenols from strawberries and cranberries improved insulin sensitivity in overweight and obese non-diabetic, insulin-resistant human subjects.
+However, a 6-week dietary intervention with 333 mg of polyphenols from strawberries and cranberries improved insulin sensitivity in overweight and obese non-diabetic, insulin-resistant human subjects.
 Improving insulin sensitivity means lower insulin and less hormone imbalance.

 Avocado

 People are often surprised to learn that an avocado is a fruit.
 It’s true!
 It is the only fruit with appreciable fat content.
-The high levels of fat, insoluble and soluble fiber in avocados help your digestive system run smoothly and slow the breakdown of carbohydrates.
+The high levels of fat and insoluble and soluble fiber in avocados help your digestive system run smoothly and slow the breakdown of carbohydrates.
 Slowing the breakdown of carbs keeps you feeling fuller longer and prevents spikes in blood sugar and insulin.
 Avocados also contain oleic acid, a fat that activates the part of the brain that makes you feel full.

 Blackberries and Raspberries